react-paper/react-paper-bindings/README.md

 cd react-paper-bindings/demo
 npm install

-# cra does not like sources from outside its root
+# create-react-app does not like sources from outside its root
 # we need to symlink dist folder in development
 ln -s /path/to/react-paper-bindings/dist /path/to/react-paper-bindings/demo/src/node_modules/react-paper-bindings